quintquant/jarvis/README.md

 ## To do

 * Add a flag to select the form of averaging (over observations vs within each observation - currently only the latter is implemented)
-* Test on Matlab aaaaesolve any incompatibilities (the software should be compatible with both Octave and Matlab)
+* Test on Matlab and resolve any incompatibilities (the software should be compatible with both Octave and Matlab)
 * Improve documentation (including providing a muon spin relaxation example)
 * Make into a package.